ThomasLadder/Object-Recognition-Facial-Recognition/README.md

 The main adjustment I have made to the model is a single change in labeling.
 I changed the label of "cell phone" to "gun", which means every time the model recognizes a cell phone, it will label it as "gun".
 This is to get some conversation started by framing an example of a deadly mistake that actual humans have made.

 ## Facial-Recongition
 Facial-Recognition will be ran on Macbook Pro.
-Demo requires Tensorflow, OpenCV, and Dlib.
+Facial-Recognition uses  Demo requires Tensorflow, OpenCV, and Dlib.

 ### Usage
 Navigate to